 Fiscal Year Costs Criteria Met:

-0000/0000 \$395,000 $\boxtimes$ Safety/Liability
+2022/2022 \$371,527 \boxtimes Safety/Liability

 2022/2023 Council Goals

-2023/2024 \$695,000 $\boxtimes$ Maintenance
+2023/2024 \$652,795 \boxtimes Maintenance

-$\boxtimes$ Required per Regulation
+\square Required per Regulation

 Future Years N/A Coordinates with Larger Project

-$\boxtimes$ Existing Capacity
+\square Existing Capacity

-Project Total \$1,090,000 $\boxtimes$ Cost Reduction
+Project Total \$1,024,322 \boxtimes Cost Reduction

 Future Capacity

-Flooding occurs in the system during the 10 year storm event including S Second Street, Howard Street and at E Sixth Street and S Blaine Street.
+Flooding occurs in the system during the 10 year storm event including 99W, S Second Street, Howard Street and at E Sixth Street and S Blaine Street.
 Large segments of the existing pipe are constructed of corrugated metal and are near end of life.
-The project will decommission the existing stormwater pipes (shown in green below) and construct a new 24" stormwater mainline (shown in red) along S Blaine and E Second Streets.
+The project will decommission the existing stormwater pipes and construct a new 24" stormwater mainline along S Blaine and E Second Streets.
 Sections of the existing piping system will also be upsized to convey existing and future flows (shown in gold).
 This project will also include the storm system adjacent to 99W and the Second Street Parking Lot.